-Selected students will engage in an opportunity abroad that will enhance their human rights education or professional experience.
+Selected students will engage in an opportunity abroad to enhance their human rights education or professional experience.
 This could entail an internship, volunteer work, or study abroad (study abroad is for undergraduate students only).
-Human Rights Majors and Concentrators currently enrolled in Columbia College or the School of General Studies are eligible to apply.
+Human Rights Majors and Concentrators currently enrolled in Columbia College or the School of General Studies, and HRSMA students are eligible to apply.
 Award recipients will receive a stipend in the amount of $5,000, intended to defray the costs associated with pursuing an experience abroad.
 Semester and summer opportunities are eligible for funding.
 Fellowship recipients are expected to write a brief report, discussing their experience and its impact on their academic studies or expected career trajectory in human rights.
 Recipients are also invited to write a blog post for ISHR’s RightsViews blog.

 Steve Miller is the Chief Financial Officer of Warby Parker and serves on the Board of Ubuntu Pathways.
 Steve graduated from Columbia College in 1995 with a degree in Political Science.
 While at Columbia, Steve spent time in Johannesburg, South Africa and helped raise over $500K in support of local communities.
 Steve’s volunteer experience had a lasting impact on his commitment to social justice initiatives and he remains actively engaged with civil society in the country.

-To apply, please submit this application, a copy of your CV/Resume, and all supporting documentation as one Word document attachment to email@example.com.
-There will be one prize in Spring 2023 which can include junior year abroad work if relevant, and one in Summer 2023.
+To apply, please complete this application, and email any questions to firstname.lastname@example.org.
 Applications are accepted on a rolling basis, with a priority admission date of December 1 for Spring term submissions and May 1 for Summer submissions.
 Alternatively, for general research or internship funding, students should review ISHR's graduate or undergraduate financial resources page.

 Note: Disbursement of this award is contingent on compliance with Columbia University’s international travel policies and procedures.